How we help others

 We sponsor annually four Arkwright Scholarships, each for two years.
 The recipients are invited to become apprenticed to a Liveryman until they are 21 when they are able to become free of the City by servitude.
 When they are at University or undertaking a recognised form of further education or apprenticeship they can apply for an annual grant of £500 for four years and for a further three years if they are studying for a PhD.
 See the Grants and Awards leaflet in the sidebar.

-We have supported T/S Cossack for over ten years with an annual grant and their ‘cadet of the year’ is invited to dinner and receives a certificate and cheque.
+We have supported T/S Cossack for over ten years with an annual grant and their ‘cadet of the year’ is invited to dinner and receives a certificate and financial award.
 They provide a ‘carpet’ guard at our two major dinners.
 Find out more here.

 We endeavour to support schools in the Borough of Southwark either with annual grants or money for specific projects or equipment related to science.
-We also support a biennial day in our Hall to encourage primary school girls to take up STEM subjects when they move on to secondary school.
+We currently support Charles Dickens Primary School, the London Nautical School, and City of London Academy Southwark.
+We also support a biennial day in our Hall to encourage primary school pupils to take up STEM subjects when they move on to secondary school.

 This supper is free to all Freemen, Scholars and Apprentices under the age of 30 to get together in the Hall annually on an informal basis and is supported by funds generously donated by a Past Master.